Stopping Places: Lands End North to Anglesey

 Padstow - Portquin Bay.

 One of two anchorages recommended to use when waiting for the tide to get into the River Camel and Padstow.
-This one is a couple of miles NE as the crow flies, behind "The Rumps" and inside "The Mouls", the other is east of Trevose Head.
+This one is a couple of miles NE as the crow flies, behind "The Rumps" and inside "The Mouls", the other is east of Trevose Head (someone told me that this anchorage is uncomfortable due to swell but I can't vouch for that).
 Good shelter from the wind in westerlies and offshore winds but I'm not sure how much see could refract around "The Rumps" and inside "The Mouls" but it was fine when I was there in 2023 after some brisk sailing the previous night.

 WARNING